Climate Clock: The Montreal Climate Clock

+This clock was created by David Usher and Damon Matthews and is hosted by the Human Impact Lab, itself part of Concordia University.
+Organisations supporting the climate clock include Concordia, the David Suzuki Foundation, Future Earth, and the Climate Reality Project.

+As of July 17, 2025, the current level of global warming was 1.325 °C.

 The New York Climate Clock

-In late September 2020, artists and activists, Gan Golan, Katie Peyton Hofstadter, Adrian Carpenter and Andrew Boyd repurposed the Metronome in Union Square in New York City to show the Climate Clock.
+In late September 2020, artists and activists, Gan Golan, Katie Peyton Hofstadter, Adrian Carpenter and Andrew Boyd repurposed the Metronome in Union Square in New York City into a climate clock.
 It is located on East 14th Street above a Best Buy.
 The goal was to "remind the world every day just how perilously close we are to the brink."
 This is in juxtaposition to the Doomsday Clock, which measures a variety of factors that could lead to "destroying the world" using "dangerous technologies of our making," with climate change being one of the smaller factors.
 This specific installation is expected to be one of many in cities around the world.
 At the time of installation, the clock read 7 years and 102 days.
 Greta Thunberg, Swedish environmental activist, was involved in the project early on, and reportedly received a hand-held version of the climate clock.

 Since its inception, the New York Climate Clock has added a second set of numbers for the percentage of the world's energy use that comes from renewable energy sources.